 Obvi is a dietary supplement manufacturer that sells a product called Collagenic Burn.
 The product is marketed as a weight loss and beauty supplement in one.

 But does Obvi Collagenic Burn contain an effective collagen dose for anti-aging?
 Does it have ingredients that are shown in research studies to cause weight loss?
 Does it have any unhealthy ingredients?
-And how do real users rate and describe the effects of this supplement?
+And is the Elite version more likely to be effective?

 In this article we’ll answer all of these questions and more, as we analyze the ingredients in Obvi Collagenic Burn to give our take on whether or not this supplement is likely to be effective for skin quality and weight loss, and whether or not it's healthy.